-When you become eligible for the Wisconsin Retirement System (WRS), you are required to be covered by the WRS.
+When you become eligible for the Wisconsin Retirement System (WRS), you are required to participate in the WRS.

 See Wisconsin Retirement System (WRS) for information on WRS eligibility and benefits.

-See the new employee information for benefit enrollment opportunities you have under the Wisconsin Retirement System.
+See the General Employee Information for benefit enrollment opportunities you have under the WRS.
 In most cases you have 30 days from your WRS begin date to enroll in benefits.

 Move from Graduate Assistant Benefit Program to WRS:

-If you were under the Graduate Assistant Benefit program and are now eligible for the WRS, you:
+If you are eligible for benefits under the Graduate Assistant Benefit program and are now eligible for the WRS, you:

 - Have a new opportunity to enroll in all benefit plans except the Flexible Spending Account (FSA) program (unless you were not previously eligible).

-- Should submit applications for benefit plans in which you wish to enroll within 30 days of becoming WRS-eligible.
+- Applications for other benefit plans in which you wish to enroll must be received within 30 days of becoming WRS-eligible.

-*If you are moving from the Graduate Assistant Benefit program to a University Staff Benefit program and have no prior WRS service, you must have 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.
+**If you are moving from an appointment eligible for the Graduate Assistant Benefit program to a University Staff appointment and have no eligible prior WRS service, you must have 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.